chrismck/rocketisp_v3/README.md

  Power Select:      5V

- Use the SPI/TPI connector (one closest to the microcontroller's crystal) - Need to update better Silk so
+ Use the SPI/TPI connector (one closest to the microcontroller's crystal) - Need to update better Silk so it's easier to identify the correct connector to use, power switch which direction is 3V3, which is 5V, and the DIP switches.
+I forgot to add the information and was simply and oversight.
+I've made too many of these programmer boards, lol.
+I'm hesitant to respin the PCB AGAIN with the updated silk.

  Burn as you would any target ATMEGA328PB board, ensuring the correct fuses above.